vr360 workshop

 • Object-based (last but not least at all)

-First of all, I would like to point out that this overview is not to be understood in a judgmental way since most discussions on 360 microphones and sound recordings tend to forget: Every setup has advantages and disadvantages and these depend less on the microphone, but more on the circumstances under which the recording happens.
-Furthermore, I was not sponsored by any of the manufacturers and will try to be as objective as possible.
+First of all, I would like to point out that this overview review is not to be understood in a judgmental way since most discussions on 360 microphones and sound recordings tend to forget: Every setup has advantages and disadvantages and these depend less on the microphone, but more on the circumstances under which the recording happens.
+Furthermore, I was not sponsored by any of the manufacturers and this review will try to be as objective as possible.

 Update 2019/08: